 First, the question was based on how you identify.
 Second, the race categories generally reflected social definitions in the U.S. and were not an attempt to define race biologically, anthropologically, or genetically.
 We recognize that the race categories include racial and national origins and sociocultural groups.

 We made significant improvements to the question this decade to give everyone an opportunity to respond with their detailed racial identities.
 Providing this detail was an opportunity—not a requirement.

 Based on research and positive feedback from communities over the past 10 years, people who identify as White or Black now have space to enter their detailed identities, such as the examples listed on the questionnaire.

 In turn, this provides us the ability to produce detailed statistics for a variety of population groups in the United States, such as German, Lebanese, Mexican, Jamaican, Nigerian, Chinese, Navajo, Samoan, etc.

-The information below, listed in the same order as the questionnaire, is provided to help you respond:
+The information below, listed in the same order as the questionnaire, was provided to help you respond:

 Black or African American:

 The category “Black or African American” includes all individuals who identify with one or more nationalities or ethnic groups originating in any of the black racial groups of Africa.
 Examples of these groups include, but are not limited to, African American, Jamaican, Haitian, Nigerian, Ethiopian, and Somali.
 The category also includes groups such as Ghanaian, South African, Barbadian, Kenyan, Liberian, and Bahamian.